Pyramid megabattle

 Battle talk

-For a first set-up, let me recommend creating something like the one seen in BCM562, with the Wraith moved up onto the pyramid structure, to the left of the tunnel as seen from the snow.
-That Wraith position turned out to be excellent, and you can have a lot of fun attacking on that side of the structure, as seen in the first part of that movie.
+You have various options for Wraith positioning, but for a first set-up let me recommend creating something like the one seen in BCM562, with the Wraith moved up onto the pyramid structure, to the left of the tunnel as seen from the snow.
+That Wraith position turned out to be excellent, and my sequence of five movies demonstrates a variety of attack plans to enjoy.
+But sticking it on the opposite side is good too, as featured in BCM568 and beyond.

-It's relatively easy to make Elites dive off the bridge by flying at them along the bridge.
-Surprisingly, they're quite able to survive the impact below, if in good shape.
+It's relatively easy to make Elites dive off the bridge by flying at them (usually directly along the bridge), and surprisingly they're quite able to survive the impact below, if in good shape.
 However, they don't seem to have proper movement AI there.
 They just stand around, rather than joining any of the snow troops.
+Incidentally, you can also have some good sport scoring a fuel-rod hit on one as he falls.
+For that, ideally you want to've weakened him beforehand, so the hit kills him.

 Bear in mind, you don't have to use a Banshee to get the bridge troops.
 One way to get them on foot would be to go up the spine to shoot at them.
 A sniper rifle could do very nicely there!